becem-gharbi/esp-ota-cicd/README.md

 OtaCicd::init(s3CertPem, releaseTopic, mqttConfig);
 ```

-In case you want to implement an MQTT client independently, you can call `start` method upon receiving a release message.
+In case you want to implement an MQTT client independently, you can call the `start` method upon receiving a release message.

 ```C++
 OtaCicd::init(s3CertPem);

 OtaCicd::start(message);
 ```

-## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contribution you make is greatly appreciated.

 ## License